 Some questions currently energizing my work:

 What do researchers miss about a population when our means of communication cannot accommodate stigma or varied abilities, or when they cannot reach across cultural difference—or across trauma?

 To what extent might over-reliance on standard research strategies or epistemological stances actually perpetuate health inequities—by requiring that health, healthcare, and health behaviors be communicated and assessed according to dominant norms?
 (By contrast, what might creative strategies make visible, say-able, ask-able, research-able, knowable?)

 How might Public Health benefit from storytelling and other arts as means of challenging sociocultural norms that adversely affect health?

 The arts are known (in part) for making difficult issues confront-able, discuss-able, disclose-able.
-If we know that stigma and isolation result in adverse population health outcomes, what are the public health implications of increasing a community's access to the arts as a means of disclosing and discussing difficult issues & experiences?
+If we know that stigma and isolation result in adverse health outcomes, what are the public health implications of increasing a community's access to the arts?

-What can we learn about a community's assets, needs, and priorities by observing and analyzing the art that its members create, celebrate, or share?
+What can we learn about a community's assets, needs, and priorities by observing and analyzing the art that its members create, celebrate, and share?